chenweize1998/fully-hyperbolic-nn/README.md

 # Fully Hyperbolic Neural Networks

-⚠️**Note: The paper is still under review.
-We may modify the code and the paper in the future.**

 We present the codes for the experiments in [Fully Hyperbolic Neural Networks](https://arxiv.org/abs/2105.14686) .
 The directory `kg` contains codes for knowledge graph completion, `gcn` contains codes for network embedding, `mt` contains codes for machine translation.